 National and regional variety trials have been carried out in specific localities which could allow developing varieties in different bean growing areas in the country.
 In presence of genotype by Environmental interaction, yield is less predictable and unlikely interpreted based on genotype (G) and environment (E) means alone (Reza et al., 2007; Ebdon and Gauch, 2002).
 The measured yield of each cultivar in each test environment is a mixture of environment main effect (E), genotype main effect (G) and GE interaction (Yan, 2002).
-However, several studies showed that the effect of environment on yield has larger than other factors.
-A study carried out in Dawro zone by Melkasa research center indicates that 50.27% of the interactions were due to environmental effect (Zeleke and Sentayehu, 2017).
-Zeleke et al. (2016) have also showed GEI contributes 15.7% of the total interaction (GEI) is expected and in its presence, selection of superior varieties based on means averaged over locations is misleading (Gauch and Zobel, 1997).
+However, several showed that the effect environment on yield has larger than other factors.
+A study carried out in Dawro zone by Melkasa research center indicates that 50.27% of the interactions were due to effect environmental (Zeleke Sentayehu, 2017).
+Zeleke et al. (2016) have also showed GEI contributes 15.7% of the total interaction.
+When varieties are into new environments. introduced genotype x environment interaction (GEI) is expected and in its presence, selection of superior varieties based on averaged over locations is misleading (Gauch and Zobel, 1997).
 GEI reflects differences in adaptation and can be exploited by selecting for specific or wide adaptation (Adjei et al., 2010).